 Several forms of financial assistance are available.

-Outstanding applicants may qualify for a limited number of graduate assistantships.
+Outstanding applicants may qualify for graduate assistantships.

 - Graduate assistantships provide full or partial tuition remission and a stipend.

 - Teaching assistants primarily tutor undergraduate students taking low-level courses in the department.

 - Research assistantships may be available subject to grant funding.